rathgar/wordpress-heroku/wp-content/plugins/404-redirected/readme.txt

 = Will there be a slow down on my site when running the plugin? =

-No there should be no noticeable slow down when running the plugin on your site.
+No, there should be no noticeable slow down when running the plugin on your site.

 = Will this plugin redirect my pages if I change my permalinks structure? =

 Yes!
 404 Redirected records the page/post ID number and looks up the most current permalink before redirecting the user.